Menopause and Skin Health: The Unseen Impact on Your Skin

 Estrogen and Your Skin

+Estrogen stimulates the production of collagen and oils, which keep the skin youthful and hydrated.
 A decline in estrogen leads to a reduction in collagen and natural oils, making the skin more prone to dryness and sagging.

 Common Skin Changes During Menopause